Meet With a Peer Adviser

 Minor: International Business

 "Traveling has been in my bones for as long as I can remember.
-While I studies abroad, I had the chance to learn about so many different cultures and I got a taste for a large range of languages.
+While I studied abroad, I had the chance to learn about so many different cultures and I got a taste for a large range of languages.
 My time abroad gave me a new perspective on life around me and I look forward to traveling much more in the future."

 Bryn Stewart - Ireland